stuartses/AirBnB_clone/README.md

 ### BaseModel

 * id: unique id created by _uuid_.
 This is made by the program.
 * created_at: creation date.
-This is made by the program.
+This is made by the program, and write date when a new instance is created.
 * updated_at: update date.
-This is made by the program
+This is made by the program, and write the date by data change.

 ### User
 Inherits from BaseModel Class.